 Often the practical aspects of computational science fall between the cracks as computer science departments focus on what computer scientists need to know and domain science and engineering departments focus on the applications of computer science to those disciplines.
 The Virtual School was created to help students fill those knowledge gaps, preparing them to use emerging petascale (and then exascale) computing resources.
 Participating in the Virtual School also helps students build networks of fellow researchers who they can turn to for support and collaboration.

-Virtual School courses are delivered simultaneously at multiple locations across the country using high-definition videoconferencing technology.
+Virtual Summer School courses are delivered simultaneously at multiple locations across the country using high-definition videoconferencing technology.

 The Virtual School of Computational Science and Engineering is supported in part by the National Science Foundation under award number OCI-1041313.